mlogan914/ETL-data-loads/README.md

-# ini Project--ETL and Data Loads using Snowflake via DBeaver
+# Mini Project--ETL and Data Loads using Snowflake via DBeaver

 ## 1. Project Description
 - Step 1: Build the schema for the original system datasets & Create a data warehouse model in Snowflake.